peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

     public byte ToByteUnchecked();

-Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
+Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).

 <b>Return Value:</b>